P2xaxej/Hytale-Project/README.md

   Carbine
   Rifle
   and the musket itself
   with upgrades would be suitable for gunpowder.
 It's important that the damage be strong but not one-shot.
    This will synergize with the skill tree, specifically the reload speed.
    And the most interesting thing is the ground cannon, which deals lethal damage, but it must be assembled from three parts each time the player wants to deploy it, and each part takes 5 seconds to deploy (15 seconds total).
    A shot requires 20 gunpowder and a cannonball (regular or high-explosive).

-* [cite_start]Elemental Magic:
+*   Elemental Magic:
-  - Electricity: Water conductivity; stuns enemies. [cite_start]
+  - Electricity: Water conductivity; stuns enemies.
-  - Air (Freedom): Terrain control and knockbacks. [cite_start]
+  - Air (Freedom): Terrain control and knockbacks.
-  - Fire: Pure high damage. [cite_start]
+  - Fire: Pure high damage.
-  - Earth: Stuns and immobilization. [cite_start]
+  - Earth: Stuns and immobilization.
-  - Water: Foundation for elemental combos. [cite_start]
+  - Water: Foundation for elemental combos.
-  - Void: Necromancy and poisoning. [cite_start]
+  - Void: Necromancy and poisoning.

 ------------------------------------------------------------
 IV.
 PROGRESSION & KNOWLEDGE
 ------------------------------------------------------------
-* Skill Trees: Leveling Crafting, Combat, and Movement. [cite_start][+]
+* Skill Trees: Leveling Crafting, Combat, and Movement.
-* Artifacts: Items that buff the chosen playstyle. [cite_start][-]
+* Artifacts: Items that buff the chosen playstyle.
-* Endings: Finale depends on Gaia (Nature) vs. Varyn (Order). [cite_start][+]
+* Endings: Finale depends on Gaia vs. Varyn .
-* In-game Wiki: Knowledge base unlocked via exploration. [cite_start][-]
+* In-game Wiki: Knowledge base unlocked via exploration.

 ------------------------------------------------------------
 V. COLLECTIVENESS OF FACTIONS